free5gc/free5gc.github.io/docs/index.md

 <!-- Google tag (gtag.js) --> <script async src="https://www.googletagmanager.com/gtag/js?id=G-JETJ7TJ805"></script> <script> window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-JETJ7TJ805'); </script>

-## What is free5GC?
 <img width="300" src="./assets/logo.png"/>

-The free5GC is an open-source project for 5th generation (5G) mobile core networks.
+The free5GC (a Linux Foundation project) is an open-source project for 5th generation (5G) mobile core networks.
 The ultimate goal of this project is to implement the 5G core network (5GC) defined in 3GPP Release 15 (R15) and beyond.

 Currently, the major contributors are from National Yang Ming Chiao Tung University ([NYCU](https://en.nycu.edu.tw/){target=_blank}).
-Please refer to our roadmap for the features of each release.

 - The source code of the latest version of free5GC can be downloaded from [here](https://github.com/free5gc/free5gc){target=_blank}.
+- Information about TSC (Technical Steering Committee) can be found at [free5gc/governance](https://github.com/free5gc/governance/blob/main/CONTRIBUTORS.md).
 - Follow our [LinkedIn](https://www.linkedin.com/company/free5gc/){target=_blank} page to get the news about free5GC.
+- Please refer to our roadmap for the features of each release.

 > [!NOTE]
 > Thank you very much for your interest in free5GC.
 The license of free5GC follows Apache 2.0.
 That is, anyone can use free5GC for commercial purposes for free.